Transposition is the calculation of the incident irradiance on a tilted plane, from the horizontal irradiance data.

 You can also choose if the model that has been used will be mentioned in the simulation report.

 The new transposition changes slightly the linear shading losses and the IAM losses.
-It turns the simulation more precise, especially for large tilts, namely vertical bifacial PV installations.
+It leads to a more precise simulation, especially for large tilts, namely vertical bifacial PV installations.